karnett/SwiftIntroiOS/README.md

 # CWIT

-Code examples from my "Swift Introduction to iOS" session for Columbus Women in Technology.
-Sept 2016
+Code examples from my "Swift Introduction to iOS" session.
+Originally put together for Columbus Women in Technology - Sept 2016

-Slides coming soon.

 ## Slides